Skip to main content

 Once you have set up all of the grading parameters for Level AI, you can validate the model and/or send it directly to the Allsite.ai servers to run.
 After the AI models run you can process the results and bring them back into Civil 3D.

-It is advisable to first validate your Level AI model by running "Level AI Prepare".
-This extracts Civil 3D and Allsite.ai objects from your model and ensures they are compliant.
-Level AI run also runs validation prior to sending to the server, as long as there are no fatal review items (priority 9 review comments) it will send your model to Allsite.ai for processing.
+Prior to your run, validate your Level AI model by running "Level AI Prepare".
+This extracts Civil 3D and Allsite.ai objects from your model and ensures they are compliant for Level AI and Service AI.
+"Level AI Run" runs an additional validation prior to sending to the server, as long as there are no fatal review items (priority 9 review comments) your model will be sent to Allsite.ai for processing.

 Level AI Prepare